 - Family, Fertility and Gender deals with the fundamental role of families and households in the transition process as well as related welfare state policies

-- Immigrant Integration takes not only a labour market and economic perspective but a wider one including demographic aspects of integration such as health and fertility issues
+- Immigrant Integration takes not only a labour market and economic perspective but includes comprehensive demographic aspects of integration such as health and fertility issues

 - Pathways to Health and Wellbeing focuses on the importance of conditions in early life on later life outcomes such as educational attainment, labour market performance, and health